 Giant rocks carried by a glacier are eventually dropped.
-These glacial erratics , like the one pictured below ( Figure below ), are noticeable because they are huge.
+These glacial erratics, like the one seen in the Figure below, are noticeable because they are huge.
 Also, they are usually a different rock type from the surrounding bedrock.

 The material dropped by a glacier is usually a mixture of particles and rocks of all sizes.
-This unsorted pile is called glacial till .
+This unsorted pile is called glacial till.
 Water from the melting ice may form lakes or other water features.
-The Figure below shows some of the landforms glaciers deposit when they melt.
+Figure below shows some of the landforms glaciers deposit when they melt.

 - A moraine is sediment deposited by a glacier.
 A ground moraine is a thick layer of sediments left behind by a retreating glacier.
 An end moraine is a low ridge of sediments deposited at the end of the glacier.
 It marks the greatest distance the glacier advanced.

-The hikers are standing on a moraine.
-What erosional feature is the hikers looking at?
+The hiker is standing on a moraine.
+What erosional feature is the hiker looking at?